 In 1954 Kappa Nu, now part of the Zeta Beta Tau fraternity, held a wine and cheese party at University of Buffalo in New York.
 The college newspaper, the Spectrum, mentioned the event together with doings of other Buffalo “Greeks”* in a piece subtitled “Partying Greeks”.

 Last Saturday Kappa Nu held an open wine and cheese party.
 “Be alive in 55”.
 See you at the Kappa Nu Year Ball at Kleinhans Music Hall.
 SAN’s pledges were rewarded with their keg of beer for beating the brothers in football Sat. night.

-The party was “open”, presumably not restricted to fraternity members and pledges.
+Be Alive in ’55 was a punning allusion to the “Red” and A-bomb scares of the Fifties.
+The party was declared “open”, which likely meant not restricted to fraternity members and pledges.

 Note re images.
 The first image was sourced at the clipartfest site and is believed in the public domain.
 The second was extracted from the news article linked in the text, obtained via the New York State historic newspapers digitized resource.
 All intellectual property in the sources of the images belongs solely to their lawful owner or authorized users, as applicable.
 Images are believed available for educational and historical purposes.
 All feedback welcomed.